 Try acupuncture.

 Acupuncture can be a game changer for those struggling with PCOS.
 I’ve already discussed at length how your body (with untamed PCOS) is brimming with stress hormones.
-Acupuncture can help calm your body’s fight-or-flight stress response to inflammation, caffeine, and other cortisol producers by releasing calming, feel-good neurotransmitters like endorphins.
+And, studies suggest acupuncture can help calm your body’s fight-or-flight stress response to inflammation, caffeine, and other cortisol producers by releasing calming, feel-good neurotransmitters like endorphins.

 Regular acupuncture can do wonders for chronic anxiety as it helps manage your body’s response to stress.
 I go often, and I can tell when I’ve missed a few sessions.